ahaanlimaye/anonymity/README.md

 ```

 ## Usage
-Run anonymize.py in command line with the following arguements:
+Run `anonymize.py` in command line with the following arguments:
 - Path to File (This can easily be done by dragging and dropping your file in the command line window; File **DOES NOT** have to be in your Anonymity Workspace => it can be located anywhere on your computer)
 - PII to anonymize (Called with "-i" option; Must use at least one ; Refer to PII table below)